DaniAngelov/SQL-/README.md

-# This is my SQL Adventure in uni nd not only
+# This is my SQL Adventure in uni and not only
 # Find every query you need